nexxtmission/functions.store-learning/functions/trackShippingLabelsWithShipEngine/README.md

 }
 ```

->By default all fields are mapped to the same name.
+>By default, all fields are mapped to the same name.

-For example, lets asume that ShipEngine response was:
+For example, let's say that ShipEngine response was:

 ```js
 {